Apply to the Program

 - Poudre Valley Hospital (Fort Collins, CO) or Medical Center of the Rockies (Loveland, CO): To set up your observation, follow the directions on the Job Shadow page found at: www.uchealth.org/give-to-uchealth/volunteer.

-Obtain three completed Reference Forms (available with the application).
-At least one must be from a former or current supervisor and/or instructor.
+Three references are required and at least one must be from a former or current supervisor and/or instructor.
 No relatives may be used as references.
-These forms are to be returned to the LCCC program director under separate cover by the individual completing the form.
+The link to the reference form will be available by Jan.
+2, 2024.

 Refer to the Application Checklist to ensure you have completed all required steps.